3YOURMIND/kotti/README.md

 # you may need login to npm with your credentials if you have publishing rights
 npm login

+# update the version in `package.json`
+# make sure to commit the version bump changes before publishing then run:
 yarn run lerna publish from-package

 # update release notes